stccenter/CloudClassification/README.md

        ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/pscmd.PNG)

-   4. Navigate to the desktop->NVIDIA  folder->windows->latest.
+   4. Navigate to the desktop->NVIDIA  folder->windows.
-   5. Extract the zip folder.
+   5. You will find 441.12_grid_vgaming_server2016_server2019_64bit_international.exe file inside windows directory.
-   6. Double-click the installation file (exe) to launch it.
+   7. Double-click the installation file (exe) to launch it.
-   7. Follow the instructions to install the driver
+   8. Follow the instructions to install the driver
-   8. Reboot your instance as required.
+   9. Reboot your instance as required.
-   9. To verify that the GPU is working properly, check Device Manager.
+   10. To verify that the GPU is working properly, check Device Manager.
 Go to Start menu and open Device Manager.
 Expand Display adapters.

       ![image](https://github.com/stccenter/CloudClassification/blob/main/Images/teslagpu.PNG)

-   10. Create a registry value in the HKEY_LOCAL_MACHINE\SOFTWARE\NVIDIA Corporation\Global key with the name vGamingMarketplace, the type DWord, and the value 2.
+   11. Create a registry value in the HKEY_LOCAL_MACHINE\SOFTWARE\NVIDIA Corporation\Global key with the name vGamingMarketplace, the type DWord, and the value 2.
        1. Use Powershell and run the below command.

                New-ItemProperty -Path "HKLM:\SOFTWARE\NVIDIA Corporation\Global" -Name "vGamingMarketplace" -PropertyType "DWord" -Value "2"